FIWARE/tutorials.NGSI-LD/docs/big-data-spark.md

 # Real-time Processing and Big Data Analysis

-> "You have to find what sparks a light in you so that you in your own way can illuminate the world."
+> "Don't judge each day by the harvest you reap but by the seeds that you plant."
 >
-> — Oprah Winfrey
+> — Robert Louis Stevenson

 Smart solutions based on FIWARE are architecturally designed around microservices.
 They are therefore are designed to scale-up from simple applications (such as the Supermarket tutorial) through to city-wide installations base on a large